 But this city is also a cultural capital, home to more than 40 fascinating museums.
 It’s main square, the Grand Place, is one of the most beautiful anywhere, with gilt-covered guildhalls soaring heavenward on all sides.
 Around another square, Place Royale, you’ll find most gay establishments.
 The scene is surprising vibrant and diverse, with many bars and restaurants, circuit parties and alternative/indy parties, music and art happenings.

-De Lijn operates bus services from arrivals hall level 0 to the Brussels North railway station (number 272 or 471), and Roodebeek station (buses 359 and 659), plus other regional destinations.
-The MIVB/STIB Airport Line has 30-minute express buses between Brussels Airport (platform C on level 0) and the European quarter.
+De Lijn operates bus services from arrivals hall level 0 to the Brussels North railway station (number 471), and Roodebeek station (bus 659), plus other regional destinations.
+The MIVB/STIB Airport Line has 30-minute express buses (number 12) between Brussels Airport (platform C on level 0) and the European quarter.
 There are ticket vending machines, or pay the driver (a slightly higher price).
 For more connections see the Airport website.

-Brussels South Charleroi Airport in Gosselies, Charleroi, 46 km (29 mi) south of central Brussels, is where low-cost carriers such as Ryanair, Pegasus, TUI, and WizzAir land.
-Shuttle buses from here get you to Charleroi-South railway station, from which you can catch the train into Brussels center.
+Brussels South Charleroi Airport in Gosselies, Charleroi, 46 km (29 mi) south of central Brussels, is where low-cost carriers such as Ryanair, Pegasus, and TUI land.
+Shuttle buses from here will take you to Charleroi-South railway station, from which you can catch the train into Brussels center.

 For Belgian and international trains in and out of Brussels see the Belgian Railways website and select the station for your arrival or departure.
 You can now buy tickets on your iPhone.
 With direct Brussels-to-London service, the Eurostar train has encouraged many more English-speaking visitors than in the past.
 Trains depart St Pancras International every two hours and pull into Bruxelles Midi station just two hours later.